freeCodeCamp/freeCodeCamp/guide/english/c/for/index.md

 # For Loop

 The `for` loop executes a block of code until a specified condition is false.
 Use `while` loops when the number of iterations are variable, otherwise use `for` loops.
 A common use of `for` loops are array iterations.
-It is also known as an 'entry-controlled loop' since the condition is checked before the next iteration.
+It is also known as an 'entry-controlled loop' since the condition is checked before the next iteration ie. if the condition is true then only the block will execute.
 Another example of an 'entry-controlled loop' is a while loop.

 ## Syntax of For Loop